-Within every cold Canadian community, you’ll find an outdoor rink.
+Within every cold Canadian community, you will find an outdoor rink.
 It is upon these frigid slabs of ice where The Dream is born.
 These cold, snowy rinks are our churches.
 They are our playgrounds.
-When the greats lace up their boots and dazzle the masses, their glory echoes in renactment across all of our ice surfaces.
-No game is more deserving of this immortal treatment than the gold medal game of Vancouver’s 2010 Winter Olympics.
-It was the finest game of hockey - perhaps even the finest game - ever played.
+The players and their accomplishments become legend, living forever in time.
+No one game is more deserving of this immortal treatment than the gold medal game of Vancouver’s 2010 Winter Olympics.
+It was the finest game of hockey I have ever seen played.

 Watch: Canada vs USA: The Finest Game of Hockey Ever Played (1080p)

 Vancouver, British Columbia, Canada.
 Host of the 2010 Olympic Winter Games.
-I wasn’t able to watch the game at the time; a funeral, of all things.
-I’m a hockey fan.
-I’ve seen the highlights.
-I’ve watched the snippets.
-I’ve seen the goal over and over.
-But I hadn’t seen the game.
+I was not able to watch the game at the time; a funeral, of all things.
+I love hockey.
+I watched the highlights.
+I watched the snippets.
+I saw the goal replayed over, over, and over… and over.
+But I had never seen the game.
 Today, 8 years later, I watched it from start to finish.

 There were Canadians…